Country of origin: cambodia

 [r] I came by plane.
 By plane.

-[r] I came with my family and my mother.
+[a] I came with my family and my mother.
 With five children, there were eight of us.
-We came to eight of us.
+Eight of us came.

 [i] In Paris?

-r] I first lived with my friends, then applied for[social housing] at City Hall.
-The town halls in France are fine.
-They helped us, they saw on the papers that there were five children, two elderly people.
+[r] I first lived with my friends, then I applied [for social housing] at the town hall.
+Town halls in France are good.
+They helped us, they saw from the papers that there were five children, two elderly people.
 In all, there were eight of us.
 So they gave me this accommodation.
 I still live there now.
 It’s the Catholic community.
 The Catholic community of the 12th arrondissement.
 Eight families helped us.
-We could buy the furniture we wanted.
+We could buy whatever furniture we wanted.
 At the time, I didn’t need much.
-They took us to the Samaritan woman, the department store.
+They took us to the department store, La Samaritaine.
 We could take as much as we wanted.
 But we didn’t dare take anything.
 They saw my situation.
-[My ex-husband] no longer showed up because he was with another woman.
+[My ex-husband] no longer showed his face because he was with another woman.
 I had no choice.
-I had five children, two elderly people, so they gave me this accommodation.
+I had five children and two elderly people, so they allocated this accommodation to me.

 [i] This one?